- Terracotta pots

 step two.

-Clean your clay pot, whether its new or old.
-Your scrub brush can help remove grime or mud.
-Ensure the pots are completely dry, which can vary from a few hours to days depending on size.
+Clean your pot, whether it’s new or used.
+Your scrub brush can help you remove any dirt.
+Make sure that the pots are completely dry, which can take a couple hours or a couple days depending on their size.

 step three.